The following is a guest post written by Marcela De Vivo.

 Thai Massage can help improve circulation and release tension even if stretching movements are not used.
-With heavy focus on limbs, feet, hands and the neck, Thai massage techniques work on muscles through kneading, rolling, rocking and squeezing.
+With a heavy focus on limbs, feet, hands, and the neck, Thai massage techniques work on muscles through kneading, rolling, rocking, and squeezing.

-Due to risk of dislodging blood clots from the legs, certain types of massage should be avoided or need modification if you’re pregnant.
-These include deep-tissue massage, deep acupressure and Shiatsu.
+Due to the risk of dislodging blood clots from the legs, certain types of massage should be avoided or need modification if you’re pregnant.
+These include deep-tissue massage, deep acupressure, and Shiatsu.

 Prenatal massage benefits

-Some benefits from prenatal massage, regardless of the type of practice you choose, are physiological; others, psychological.
+Some benefits from prenatal massage, regardless of the type of practice you choose, are physiological; others are psychological.
 Here’s what you can expect from getting regular prenatal massages:

 — Lessens lower back pain by easing pressure on the sciatic nerve and by relieving

-the tension in muscles of the back and neck
+the tension in the muscles of the back and neck

 — Can help improve flexibility and muscle tone